 Moral rights stem from the leading international copyright treaty, the Berne Convention.
 Article 6bis of Berne states:

-The 176 member states, including Canada and the United States, must meet the minimum standards set out in Berne.
-Thus, each member country must provide for moral rights of paternity and integrity.
-Of course, countries are free to go beyond these minimums and provide further rights, such as the right of association or to withdraw permission to use a work.
+The 181 member states, including Canada and the United States, must meet the minimum standards set out in Berne.
+Each member country must provide for moral rights of paternity and integrity.
+Countries are free to go beyond these minimums and provide further rights, such as the right of association (provided for in Canadian copyright law) or to withdraw permission to use a work (not explicitly included in the Canadian Copyright Act).

-Note that moral rights are separate from economic rights, and even authors who have assigned their economic rights may have moral rights.
-In some countries, moral rights may be waived (e.g., Canada), whereas in other countries (e.g., France) authors may not waive their moral rights and may always exercise them.
+Moral rights are separate from economic rights, and even authors who have assigned their economic rights (right to publish, translate, perform in public) may have moral rights.
+In some countries, an author may waive their moral rights (e.g., Canada), whereas in other countries (e.g., France) authors may not waive their moral rights and may always exercise them.

-Also, the duration of moral rights varies from country to country, and ranges from expiring on the death of the author, to 50 years after their death (e.g., Canada), to perpetual existence (France).
+The duration of moral rights varies from country to country, ranging from expiring on the death of the author (e.g., in the U.S.), to 50 or 70 years after their death, to perpetual existence (such as in France).

 Moral Rights in Canadian Copyright Law